 Website: Newcastle Museum

-The Newcastle Museum, located in Honeysuckle, is a favourite for local families and offers free admission.
-The interactive Supernova science exhibits will keep children entertained while the Newcastle Fire and Earth exhibition will educate visitors on the history of the region.
-Don’t miss the 6-minute BHP Steelmaking Show featuring special effects.
-They also run great school holiday workshops.
+The Newcastle Museum is a local family favourite with free admission—one of the best freebies in the region.
+The interactive Supernova science exhibits keep kids entertained while learning, and the Newcastle Fire and Earth exhibition explores the region’s industrial history.
+Don’t miss the 6-minute BHP Steelmaking Show with special effects; it’s surprisingly engaging.
+The museum also runs excellent school holiday workshops, making it a go-to option when the kids are home.
+Free entry + quality programming = highly recommended.
 For more information, including tips on making the most of your visit, read the Newy With Kids review of Newcastle Museum.

 Sugar Valley Library Museum, kirantakamyari